 It’s often the case that when we find a medicine that works wonders for our health as pet owners, we wonder if we can give the same medication to our dogs.

-Many of us are blessed with allergies and have just a grand time coping with the sneezing, itching, and watery eyes.
-And just like us, our mini-furry hoomans deal with allergies and for the same reasons.
+Many of us are blessed with allergic reactions and have just a grand time coping with sneezing, itching, and watery eyes.
+And just like us, our furry friends deal with allergies for the same reasons.
 You can blame it all on an overactive immune system and pesky allergy-causing histamine.

 TABLE OF CONTENTS

-It’s not that Claritin side effects are worse in dogs than humans or that it doesn’t work.
-Instead, you always want careful when giving your do a drug formulated for humans.
+It’s not that Claritin or Loratadine side effects are worse in dogs than humans or that it doesn’t work.
+Instead, you always want to be careful when you treat your dog with a drug formulated for humans.

 Many prescription drugs are two-faced where they present low side effects until dosages move up to higher concentrations.
 When that happens, serious side effects seemingly blossom from nowhere.